-Procedures for proper leak testing of the furnace prior to placing it into service.
-The furnace and its equipment shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at pressures in excess of 1⁄2 psi (3.5 kPa).
+Use proper procedures for leak testing the installation prior to placing it into service.
+The furnace and its equipment shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at pressures in excess of 1/2 psi (3.5 kPa).